marosolutions/marketing-dotnet/README.md

 # Summary

-## Package still under active development.
-Functionality and documentation may change without notice. ##

-This package provides programmatic access to several Maropost services.
-It consists of eight services within the `Maropost.Api` namespace.
-Each service consists of one or more functions that perform an operation against your Maropost account.
-These functions return a result object indicating success/failure, any Exceptions throw, and the resulting data.
+This provides programmatic access to several services within the Maropost API.
+The functions contained perform actions against your Maropost account, and they return a result object indicating success/failure, any Exceptions thrown, and the resulting data.

 # Installation

-## NuGet
 [NuGet](https://www.nuget.org/) is the standard .NET packaging system.
-You can find this package at [https://www.nuget.org/packages/Maropost.Api].
+You can find this package at https://www.nuget.org/packages/Maropost.Api.
 In Visual Studio's NuGet Package Manager, you can search for "Maropost.Api", or in the Package Manager Console, you can simply `Install-Package Maropost.Api`.

 # Usage